-Authorities in BC are calling for a cull of wolves in an effort to save the dwindling caribou population, but conservationists say that's the wrong approach.
+Authorities in BC are calling for a cull of wolves in an effort to save the dwindling caribou population, but experts say that's entirely the wrong approach.

 It's been argued that man is the only species in history to make the transition from prey to predator.
-Unfortunately for gray wolves inhabiting the Pacific Northwest, they're proving capable of achieving the opposite: These apex predators are now the ones being hunted.
+Unfortunately for grey wolves inhabiting the Pacific Northwest, they're proving capable of achieving the opposite: these apex predators are now the ones being hunted.

 "There are helicopters taking off every single morning," conservationist Ian McAllister told VICE.
 "They're targeting packs of wolves that the government has identified as expendable.
 They're being shot from the air.
 We don't know how many every day—or exactly where—but it's happening right now."

-A highly divisive wolf cull is being carried out quietly, but systematically, in British Columbia's Peace and Selkirk Regions, along the border with Washington State and Idaho.
+A highly divisive wolf cull is being carried out quietly, yet systematically, in British Columbia's Peace and Selkirk Regions—along the border with Washington State and Idaho.
 Government officials concede as many as 184 wolves, comprising two separate packs, have been marked for death in an effort to save the province's dwindling woodland caribou population.
-But others those numbers are conservative, to say the least.
+But those numbers are conservative, to say the least.

 Caribou, as a species, are not necessarily endangered.
 But certain subpopulations in Canada and the United States are struggling to survive.
 Mountain and boreal caribou—collectively referred to as woodland caribou—are on an inevitable and irreversible slide to extinction.

 The Selkirk Region's lone herd has just 18 caribou left—down from 46 in 2009.
 They fare considerably better in the South Peace Region, which boasts seven herds totaling roughly 950 caribou.
-Still, government officials want to see that number rise to more than 1,200 within two decades.
+Still, government officials want to see that number flourish to a population of more than 1200 within two decades.

 "[Caribou] populations are decreasing, and wolves are a key factor," Greig Bethel, spokesperson for British Columbia's Ministry of Forests, Lands, and Natural Resource Operations told VICE.
 "There are those that will be strongly opposed to wolf control, but for these declining herds it's the only remaining option with any likelihood of success."

 Polarizing as the debate over a long-term, sustainable solution to their slow demise may be, the catalyst of the caribou's plight is virtually universally agreed upon.
-Habitat destruction and human encroachment—from oil and gas companies, mining and logging, seismic testing, and recreational activity—have pushed these ancient ungulates to the brink of extinction.
-The same terrain which once offered caribou refuge from its predators now renders them exposed, vulnerable, and defenseless.
+Habitat destruction and human encroachment—from oil and gas companies, mining and logging, seismic testing, and even recreational activity—have pushed these ancient ungulates to the brink of extinction.
+The same terrain which once offered caribou refuge from its predators now renders them exposed, vulnerable and defenceless.

 "Wolves just don't operate well in deep snow, they're at a disability," McAllister explained.
 "But every time a snowmobile goes zooming into critical caribou habitat, they leave a perfect highway for a pack of wolves to access previously inaccessible herds.
 And they don't stand a chance."